 Investing Tips for Canadians Wanting to Retire With Income.

-This site is for you who are 20 to 65 of age and you have started to think about how retirement will look like.
+This site is for you who have started to think about how retirement will look like.
+Or you are already retired and wondering how to manage your investment and income.
 Because, as you know – most of us will live well into our 80s.

 If you don’t care what retirement will look like – this might not be information you want to hear.
 All I wish to do is to share some knowledge gathered during the past 25 years or so.
 Perhaps sharing what I should have done when I was younger.
 If you are already retired, your goal should be to preserve capital and generate an income.